azureossd/azureossd.github.io/_posts/2016-12-26-best-practices-for-wordpress-security-on-azure.md

 This article was put together by **Mangesh Sangapu** and **Yi Wang**.
 Shout-out to **Cory Fowler** and **Sunitha Muthukrishna** for additional tips.

 WordPress Security is often an overlooked feature.
 Customers are quick to configure their site, but often forget to fine tune the security aspect.
 Here we have compiled steps that will help make your WordPress site more robust on Azure.
+Rules compiled are specified for configuration on App Service Windows, but the concepts are still identical on Linux.

 More information can also be found at the official WordPress.org site: <https://codex.wordpress.org/Hardening_WordPress>